mcd500/arduino-commandliners/README.md

 The MCU could be chosen from `atmega32u4 atmega328p atmega168 atmega2560 atmega1280 atmegang atmega8 attiny85`.

-The values to select the `VARIANT` are directory name in `${ARDUINO_DIR}/hardware/arduino/avr/variants`.
+The values to select the `VARIANT` are directory name under `${ARDUINO_DIR}/hardware/arduino/avr/variants`.

-It must to have Arduino version as `-DARDUINO=10813` in `ARD_CFLAGS`.
+It must to have Arduino version similar to `-DARDUINO=10813` in `ARD_CFLAGS` to build libraries successfully.
 The version `1.8.13` will be `10813`, 1.5.0 will be `10500`.

-The `-DARDUINO_ARCH_AVR` must be defined to use some of the libraries.
+The `-DARDUINO_ARCH_AVR` is also required for AVR.

-The `-DARDUINO_AVR_UNO` is not really needed, I put it there just because genuine Arduino adds it.
+The `-DARDUINO_AVR_UNO` is not mandatory, I include it there just because genuine Arduino IDE adds it.

-The `MONITOR_BAUDRATE` and `AVRDUDE_PROGRAMMER` must have the correct value on each board for avrdude to upload the binary correctly.
+The `MONITOR_BAUDRATE` and `AVRDUDE_PROGRAMMER` must have the exact value on each board for `avrdude` to upload the binary correctly.
-The values could be found from the upload.protocol in `boards.txt`.
+The available values could be found from the upload.protocol in `boards.txt`.
 The `boards.txt` could be found at `${ARDUINO_DIR}/hardware/arduino/avr/boards.txt`.

 The `MONITOR_PORT` may vary depend on the USB chip on the dev boards.
-The easiest way is to watch which appears when connecting the board under `/dev/` on your host machine.
+The easiest way to find the value is to watch which appears when connecting the board under `/dev/` on your host machine.
 Most of the time the AVR Arduino boards are `/dev/ttyACM0` and `/dev/ttyUSB0` from other vendors.

 * Pro Micro 5V 16MHz from SparkFun
 ```